-Quick Facts: SLO Chinese History You Probably Didn't Know
+Quick Facts: Chinese American History You Probably Didn't Know

 The earliest Chinese in SLO settled in Cambria in the Camp Ocean Pines area in the 1850s.
 In school, many students on the Central Coast have the privilege of attending a sleep-away camp at Camp Ocean Pines.
 Those students were taught that Camp Ocean Pines was established in 1946 to serve the community as a non-profit camp.
 Yet before that, the Chinese had established a troop fishing village there, and they engaged in kelp gathering on the beaches.